Justices side with Colorado baker on same-sex wedding cake | New Country 923

 The justices could decide what to do with that appeal by the end of June.

-Associated Press writers P. Solomon Banda and Nicholas Riccardi contributed to this report from Denver.
+Associated Press writers P. Solomon Banda, Nicholas Riccardi and Thomas Peipert contributed to this report from Denver.